wmcbrine/PDCurses/sdl1/README.md

 Building
 --------

-- On *nix (including Linux and Mac OS X), run "make" in the sdl1 directory.
+- On *nix (including Linux), run "make" in the sdl1 directory.
 There is no configure script (yet?) for this port.
 This assumes a working sdl-config, and GNU make.
 It builds the library libpdcurses.a (dynamic lib not implemented).

 - The makefile accepts the optional parameter "DEBUG=Y", and recognizes the optional PDCURSES_SRCDIR environment variable, as with the console